 The Resource Management Element of the Commerce General Plan addresses the State's requirements for an open space element and conservation element.
 The scope of this Element was expanded to include cultural resources, including historic resources.
-This Element also includes a number of policies that are relevant to historic preservation.69
+This Element also includes a number of policies that are relevant to historic preservation.

 - Resource Management [Element] Policy 2.1.
 The City of Commerce will strive to preserve the history of the city and any historical places in the city, such as the railroad station and the rubber trees in the vicinity of Olympic and Goodrich Boulevards. - Resource Management [Element] Policy 2.2.
 The City of Commerce will evaluate other potential significant sites in the community, and will continue to recognize the city's cultural and historical resources. - Resource Management [Element] Policy 2.3.
-The City of Commerce will document local historic sites and promote the public's awareness of these resources. - Resource Management [Element] Policy 2.4.
-The City of Commerce will explore opportunities for the development of a city museum and cultural center.
+The City of Commerce will document local historic sites and promote the public's awareness of these resources.